-Wired Magazine recently announced that Google is working on a new identity protocol as an alternative to legacy username/password login.
-The protocol is designed to be integrated across a wide range of authentication hardware, including SIM cards, Yubikey NEOs or a ring you carry on your finger.
-It is primarily based on open standards, so not really revolutionary as it is.
-However, if implemented cleverly, the protocol holds the potential to solve some of the fundamental problems with online identity.
+Wired Magazine recently announced that Google is working on a new online authentication protocol as an alternative to legacy username/password login.
+Yubico and NXP are co-creators of this protocol, designed to be integrated across a wide range of devices, including SIM cards, YubiKey NEOs, or a ring you carry on your finger, and to solve some of the fundamental problems with online identity.
 And these are problems we need to fix soon.
 Very soon.
 Or billions of people, along with the great creation named the Internet, will be in serious trouble.

-At this stage we cannot say which route Google will choose to ensure mass adoption of their security protocol.
+At this stage we cannot say which route we will choose to ensure mass adoption of this new security protocol.
 But we can say that Yubico has decided to engage in the project as we believe it could be a game changer.

 And this is the vision: